-23 punters who have been chosen in the NFL draft
+23 notable punters who were chosen in the NFL draft

 Big, big leg

-San Diego State punter Matt Araiza has a leg that can boot the football 80 yards.
-He’s expected to be one of the players chosen in the 2022 NFL draft next month.
 Punter’s names don’t usually pop up as draft choices, so we figured it’s a good time to look at the position’s history in the draft.
-Here are some of the more notable punters who have been drafted.
+Here are some of the more notable punters who have been drafted…

 Jerrel Wilson